 Applying to the Honors Foundations Program

-The Honors College will send most eligible students an invitation to join the Honors College via both email and physical mail.
+The Honors College will send eligible students an invitation to join the Honors College via email or physical mail.
 This invitation letter contains instructions on how students can apply.

 Fall 2022 Admission Benchmarks

-For first-time freshmen, students who meet the following criteria will be invited to apply through the standard admission process:
+For first-time freshmen, students who met the following criteria were invited to apply through the test-based admission process:

 - 3.7 High School GPA (weighted or unweighted) AND